 Faculty members often ask us questions about how the Honor Code affects the types of exams they may give and what the rules are for administering exams.

 (Based on Interpretations of the Honor Code, 2002 )

 For additional information, please examine the rest of our website, which includes

 "If unforeseen circumstances prevent the student from sitting for the regularly scheduled examination, instructors should make alternative arrangements on an individual basis.
 Such unforeseen circumstances include illness, personal emergency, or the student's required participation in special events approved as exceptions by the Committee on Undergraduate Standards and Policy (C-USP).

 A number of faculty give take-home exams because they believe it is more likely they can find out what students really know when time pressures are largely eliminated and the students can then consult written sources and try to put together real arguments.
 In this sense take-home exams are more like final papers than exams, and encourage students to be creative—thus arguably representing a more valuable learning experience for them.

-If you give take-home exams, you should give very clear and specific rules about what students are allowed and not allowed to do—including that the exams are subject to the provisions of the Honor Code.
+Take-home exams should give very clear and specific rules about what students are allowed and not allowed to do—including that the exams are subject to the provisions of the Honor Code.
 Be explicit.
 One faculty member has, for instance, successfully used something like the following:

 Announce your rules in class before the take-home exam is administered.
 Ask if there are questions about the rules.
 Explain the reasons why you set each of the rules.
 If students understand your rules then they are more likely to follow them.
 Write the rules down and attach them to the exam.
 Let students know how to get in touch with you, or a TA, during the take-home period, should they have any questions about the exam (so they won't be tempted to ask their classmates).